Click on the dropdown button to translate.

 Romans 1:5 [Christ] “... through whom we have received grace and apostleship to bring about the obedience of faith among all the Gentiles, for His name's sake” (NAS).

 What is it that we obey, by faith?
 Answer: His Commands.
 The indwelling Spirit of Christ opens our eyes to the love of God.
-We respond to this love, by loving others.
-God the Father, and His Son, who make Their home with us, give us strength, and wisdom to obey Their commands.
+We respond by loving others - loving those whom God loves.
+God the Father, and His Son, who abide with us and in us, give us strength, and wisdom to obey Their commands (Jn 14:23, 1Jn 2:24).

 1 John 5:3 “For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome.”